What is Cost Allocation?

 It becomes necessary, especially for large organizations, because of the existence of various departments.
 It becomes vital to keep track of the cost incurred in each department to fix accountability and maintain control over costs.

 This article has been a guide to What is Cost allocation & its Definition.
-Here we discuss the purpose of cost allocation, process, and examples along with methods, advantages, and disadvantages.
+Here we discuss the purpose of cost allocation, process, and examples along with advantages, and disadvantages.
 You can learn more about from the following articles –